Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

-To conclude, we have demonstrated creation of many-atom entangled states via RAP between Dicke states.
+To conclude, we have demonstrated the creation of many-atom entangled states via RAP between Dicke states.
 The generated $\ket{S,0}$-Dicke and ESS states maximize the QFI and metrological gain for Ramsey interferometry.
-First, we have shown how to steer the system into the Dicke state $\ket{S, 0}$.
-Second, we have shown how to prepare an ESS state, providing HL scaling.
-The RAP control technique of manipulating Dicke states is efficient in the context of many-body entanglement due to the unique structure of the non-linear OAT Hamiltonian.
-The results shown here are exceptionally robust to the variations of the driving field parameters.
-Another exciting feature of the RAP results is the robustness to variations in the number of atoms, which eliminates the requirement to know the exact number of atoms.
-These interesting properties open up the possibility of applying the RAP control for preparing such states as the GHZ and various cat states.
-As an extension of this work, it would be beneficial to consider a ``shortcuts of adiabaticity" scheme to speed up RAP~\cite{ChenPRL2010}, i.e., minimizing the metrological gain losses due to decoherence, as well as applying advanced techniques of optimal quantum control~\cite{GoerzQ2022, SolaJPB2022}.
-The remarkable robustness of RAP may also allow to implement the protocol via Ising interactions that approximate the OAT Hamiltonian~\cite{franke2023quantum}, thus broadening the range of applications to other research areas.
+We have shown how to steer the system into the Dicke state $\ket{S, 0}$ and how to prepare an ESS state, providing HL scaling.
+The RAP technique is possible due to the unique structure of the non-linear OAT Hamiltonian.
+The process is exceptionally robust to driving field variations and variations in the number of atoms, eliminating the requirement of a precise count.
+In addition, the total time of the RAP is independent of $N$ for moderate $N$.
+These interesting properties open up the possibility of applying the RAP to create metrologically useful many-atom entangled states that are not easily accessible with other techniques, such as twist-and-turn strategies, that suffer from the accumulation of gates error~\cite{marciniak2022nature} and require substantial optimization efforts~\cite{CarrascoPRA2022} that become challenging to implement as $N$ increases~\cite{ChiowPRL2011, KovachyN2015, Goerz2023Robust}.
+The technique could also work to prepare GHZ and various cat states.
+For instance, one could drive the system into $\ket{S,-S}$ (instead of $\ket{S,0}$) and adjust the turn-on of the pulses so that the first transition only transfers half of the population, thus creating a superposition of $\ket{S,S}$ and $\ket{S,-S}$.
+As an extension of this work, it could be beneficial to consider a shortcut-to-adiabaticity scheme~\cite{ChenPRL2010, Guéry-OdelinRMP2019} to speed up RAP, as well as applying advanced techniques of optimal quantum control~\cite{GoerzQ2022, SolaJPB2022} to maximize the fidelity (and metrological gain) and minimize losses due to decoherence, dephasing, and photon scattering.
+The remarkable robustness of RAP may also allow for the implementation of the protocol via Ising interactions that approximate the OAT Hamiltonian~\cite{franke2023quantum, eckner2023realizing, bornet2023scalable}, thus broadening the range of applications to other research areas.